Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Boston and are not the council.
 About us

-The primary item scheduled for discussion was an application for a premises licence for Mr Tee's Local, located at 12 Red Lion Street, Boston.
-The applicant, Perkins Newsagent Ltd, sought permission to sell alcohol for consumption off the premises between 6:00 AM and 10:00 PM from Monday to Saturday, and 8:00 AM to 10:00 PM on Sundays.
+The primary item scheduled for discussion was an application for a premises licence for Mr Tee's Local, located at 12 Red Lion Street, Boston, PE21 6NY.
+The applicant, Perkins Newsagent Ltd, sought permission for the retail sale of alcohol for consumption off the premises.
+The proposed hours for alcohol sales were Monday to Saturday from 06:00 to 22:00, and Sunday from 08:00 to 22:00.
 The proposed opening hours for the premises were to align with these alcohol sales hours.

 The report pack indicated that Lincolnshire Police had submitted a relevant representation concerning this application.
-Their concerns were primarily focused on the premises' location within an area covered by a Public Space Protection Order (PSPO)1, which restricts the consumption of alcohol in public spaces.
-The police highlighted that alcohol-related crime and anti-social behaviour were issues in this area.
+Their concerns were primarily focused on the premises' location within an area covered by a Public Space Protection Order (PSPO) which restricts the consumption of alcohol in public spaces.
+The police highlighted that alcohol-related crime and anti-social behaviour are issues in this area, and that Red Lion Street, along with nearby Market Place and Central Park, are identified as hotspots for crime.

 The applicant's operating schedule outlined proposed steps to promote the four licensing objectives: the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm.
-These included measures such as installing a tamper-resistant CCTV system, training staff on the Licensing Act 2003, maintaining a refusals book and an incident book, and not selling super-strength beers, lagers, or ciders above 6.5% ABV.
-Additionally, the applicant proposed that for cans and bottles of beer, lager, and cider under 500ml, a minimum of three items per transaction would be required.
-The operating schedule also detailed a Challenge 25 2 policy for age verification.
+These included the installation of a tamper-resistant CCTV system, staff training on the Licensing Act 2003, the maintenance of a refusals book and an incident book, and a restriction on the sale of super-strength beers, lagers, or ciders (above 6.5% ABV).
+The applicant also proposed a condition that cans and bottles of beer, lagers, and ciders under 500ml could only be sold as a minimum of three items per transaction.
+For the protection of children from harm, the applicant proposed implementing a Challenge 25 policy, requiring proof of age for those appearing to be under 25.

-The report to the committee detailed the legal framework for determining such applications, including the steps the Licensing Sub-Committee could take, such as granting the licence with conditions, modifying conditions, excluding licensable activities, refusing to specify a Designated Premises Supervisor, or rejecting the application entirely.
-The report also highlighted the importance of considering human rights and equality implications.
+The Licensing Sub-Committee was scheduled to consider all evidence and information presented by the interested parties and the applicant to determine the application.
+The report outlined the potential steps the Sub-Committee could take, including granting the licence with conditions, modifying conditions, excluding licensable activities, refusing to specify a Designated Premises Supervisor, or rejecting the application entirely.

 Attendees